 S4 A mark: The A mark reflects the ongoing observations of the pupil's competences (knowledge, skills and attitude) and performance gained within the subject, which are not taken into account in the B mark of the subject.
-The A mark also encompasses the scores attained from the projects submitted throughout the semester.
 The ongoing observations require the recording of pupil's progress.
-B1 mark: the mark of one 45-minute B-test as part of the normal school week according to the test calendar B2 mark: the mark of one 45-minute B-test as part of the normal school week according to the test calendar S5 A mark: The A mark reflects the ongoing observations of the pupil's competences (knowledge, skills and attitude) and performance gained within the subject, which are not taken into account in the B mark of the subject.
-The A mark also encompasses the scores attained from the projects submitted throughout the semester.
+B1 mark: the mark of one 45-minute B-test as part of the normal school week according to the test calendar B2 mark: second semester B test in class (one period) S5 A mark: The A mark reflects the ongoing observations of the pupil's competences (knowledge, skills and attitude) and performance gained within the subject, which are not taken into account in the B mark of the subject.
 The ongoing observations require the recording of pupil's progress.
-B1 mark: first semester test (one period) B2 mark: second semester test (one period) (Ref.: 2018-01-D-19-en-3 Harmonised assessment at the end of year 5 and written examinations leading to B marks in year 5.)
+B1 mark: first semester test in class (one period) B2 mark: second semester test in class (one period)